How to part exchange a car on finance – the ultimate guide

 The best way to sell your financed car

-First, enter your reg on the homepage and you will be provided with an instant estimated sale price based on up-to-the-minute market data.
-We’ll then ask you a few easy questions about your car and guide you through the photos you need to take to complete your vehicle profile.
-It can be done right from your phone — in a matter of minutes.
+First, enter your reg on the homepage, and you’ll be given an instant estimated sale price based on up-to-the-minute market data.
+We’ll then ask you a few easy questions about your car and guide you through the photos you’ll need to take to complete your vehicle profile, which can be on your phone in a couple of minutes.

 If you choose to enter your car into a daily sale, it will be shown to our nationwide network of more than 5,000 verified dealers looking to add to their stock of used cars.
 Interested dealers will then compete to buy your car, offering you their best price.